replayio/docs/src/app/test-runners/playwright/github-actions/page.md

 ```

 ## Advanced setup

 Usually a Playwright project contains multiple browser projects and various browser reporters.
 By default, Playwright will run all your projects and use all defined reporters.
 The `replay-chromium` browser will take care of recording your tests.

 ### Specifying projects to run

-You can take control of which project is ran using your worklow file.
+You can take control of which project is ran using your workflow file.

 Notice, that in this setup, you need to include an upload step.
 Specifying `if: ${{ always() }}` will make sure that the "Upload replays" step is executed no matter the result of previous step.